MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-authentication-data-encryption.md

 When an Operations Manager agent and management server are separated by either an untrusted forest or workgroup boundary, certificate-based authentication will need to be implemented.
 The following sections provide information about these situations and specific procedures for obtaining and installing certificates from Windows-based certification authorities.

-### Setting Up Communication Between Agents and Management Servers Within the Same Trust Boundary
+### Set up Communication Between Agents and Management Servers Within the Same Trust Boundary

 An agent and the management server use Windows authentication to mutually authenticate with each other before the management server accepts data from the agent.
 The Kerberos version 5 protocol is the default method for providing authentication.
 In order for Kerberos-based mutual authentication to function, the agents and management server must be installed in an Active Directory domain.
 If an agent and a management server are in separate domains, full trust must exist between the domains.
 In this scenario, after mutual authentication has taken place, the data channel between the agent and the management server is encrypted.
 No user intervention is required for authentication and encryption to take place.

-### Setting Up Communication Between Agents and Management Servers Across Trust Boundaries
+### Set up Communication Between Agents and Management Servers Across Trust Boundaries

 An agent (or agents) might be deployed into a domain (domain B) separate from the management server (domain A), and no two-way trust might exist between the domains.
 Because there's no trust between the two domains, the agents in one domain can't authenticate with the management server in the other domain using the Kerberos protocol.
 Mutual authentication between the Operations Manager features within each domain still occurs.